dotnet/csharplang/proposals/lambda-method-group-defaults.md

 DelParams del7 = e; // Not allowed.
 Cannot convert internal delegate type to DelParams.
 ```

-Since lambdas and method groups with default and `params` parameters are typed as anonymous delegates, the
+Since lambdas and method groups with optional and `params` parameters are typed as anonymous delegates, the
 method group conversion rules as described in [§10.8](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/conversions#108-method-group-conversions)
 apply.
 We can first consider the following example: